 Making forms shorter

-Breeze also has a neat trick for your forms.
-If someone starts typing their info and Breeze recognizes their company from their email, it’ll automatically hide fields they don’t need to fill out.
-It’s a nice little feature that can help with form conversions, but it’s more of a side benefit than a core part of tracking intent.
+Breeze also has a clever feature for your forms.
+If someone starts typing their info and Breeze recognizes their company from their email, it'll automatically hide fields they don't need to fill out.
+It’s a helpful feature that can significantly boost form conversions.

 Using Breeze Intelligence in your strategy